Jump to Recipe Print Recipe

 If you liked my recipe for Taiyaki, please rate it and leave a comment below.
 Also, don’t forget to follow me on Youtube, Pinterest, Facebook , Twitter and Instagram to keep up to date with all the latest happenings on Chopstick Chronicles.
 Don’t forget to use the hashtag #ChopstickChronicles so I can see your wonderful creations!

 - 240 g sweet red bean paste (An)

 - 1 cup plain flour

 - 1 1/2 tbs sugar

 - 1 large egg

-- Heat the Taiyaki pan over low-medium heat and pour about 1 tbs batter on one side of the pan.
+Heat the taiyaki pan over low-medium heat and pour about 2 tbs batter on on side of the pan.
 Pour the batter from the top edge so that the batter will dribble down to the bottom of the pan.

-- Place a roll of sweet red bean paste in the centre and pour more batter (about 1 tbs) over the sweet red bean paste.
+Place a roll of sweet red bean paste in the centre and pour more batter (about 2 tbs) over the paste.

-- Press the pan and cook each side 3-5 minutes over low heat.
+Press the pan and cook each side for 3-5 minutes over low heat.

-Caution when you remove the taiyaki, because it is very hot.
-I used gloves called "Gunte".
-It is a little bit like gardeners or workers glove but made out of thick cotton.
+Be careful when you remove the taiyaki because it is very hot.
+I used gloves called 'gunte'.
+They are a bit like gardener's gloves but made of thick cotton.